Trade Hopes Lift Asian Shares, but European Stocks Slip

 -- LSE shares down after bid withdrawal

 The rises in Asia came despite the U.S. decision to add 28 Chinese entities to an export blacklist, citing their role in Beijing's repression of Muslim minorities in northwest China.
-China's top trade envoy, Liu He, will lead a delegation to resume trade talks with U.S. officials in Washington on Thursday, China's Ministry of Commerce said in a statement.
+China's top trade envoy, Liu He, will lead a delegation to resume trade talks with U.S. officials in Washington on Thursday, China's Ministry of Commerce said.

+Samsung Electronics' shares rose 2.4% after the company delivered a strong third-quarter earnings forecast.

-Shares in London Stock Exchange Group PLC fell 6% after Hong Kong Exchanges & Clearing Ltd. pulled a $36.6 billion bid for its London rival, a deal that would have united two major trading hubs.
+Shares in London Stock Exchange Group fell 5.9% after Hong Kong Exchanges & Clearing pulled a $36.6 billion bid for its London rival, a deal that would have united two major trading hubs.

+Meanwhile, German industrial output grew slightly in August, according to official data.
+The rise came as a surprise after a dismal reading on Monday of manufacturing orders for the same month.

+Industrial output increased 0.3% in August over July in adjusted terms, the statistical office said.
+Despite the better-than-expected output, the industry remains in a downturn, the Ministry of Economics said.

-On the trade front, China's recent large purchases from the U.S. soybean market signaled a potential thaw in relations.
-But China has also sought to narrow the scope of the trade negotiations, putting aside national-security issues.
+On the trade front, China's recent large purchases from the U.S. soybean market have signaled a potential thaw in relations.
+But China has also sought to narrow the scope of the trade negotiations, putting aside national-security issues and adding to market concerns that an immediate resolution is unlikely.

 "They will not reach an agreement at any price," said Ipek Ozkardeskaya, a senior analyst at London Capital Group.
 "Despite the optimism we see, there's a chance this week ends with another disappointment."